xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 ### Egress V4 ACL

-  - By default, Egress ACLs over BVI interface is disabled.
-  - ACL filtering will not take effect even after it is attached to BVI interfaces.
-  - To enable ACL over BVI in the egress direction, _**hw-module profile acl egress layer3 interface-based**_ should be configured.
-  - When we enable the above profile, egress ACLs on any non BVI interface will not work.
-  - This limitation comes from the hardware as we have different qualifiers for physical interfaces and BVI interfaces.
-Due to which there will be increase in the key size and we need more memory banks.
-  - IPv4 ACL is supported in Egress direction for J/J+ and J2 (Native and Compatible mode)
+By default, Egress ACLs over BVI interface is disabled.
+ACL filtering will not take effect even after it is attached to BVI interfaces.
+To enable ACL over BVI in the egress direction, _**hw-module profile acl egress layer3 interface-based**_ should be configured.
+When we enable the above profile, egress ACLs on any non BVI interface will not work.
+This limitation is because, we have different qualifiers for physical interfaces and BVI interfaces.
+To accomodate both qualifiers, we need to increase the key size and we need more memory banks.
+IPv4 ACL is supported in Egress direction for J/J+ and J2 (Native and Compatible mode).

-  - TCAM entries are always programmed across all NPUs, regardless of interface membership.
-This is platform replication.
-  - TCAM entries are always programmed across all LCs, regardless of interface membership.
-This is platform independent replication.
-  - In order to activate/deactivate Egress ACL support over BVI interfaces, you must manually reload the chassis/all line cards.
+Similar to the ingress ACLs, TCAM entries are always programmed across all LCs, regardless of interface membership.
+When it comes to the individual line card level, TCAM entries are programmed across all NPUs on the particular line card, regardless of interface membership.
+In order to activate/deactivate Egress ACL support over BVI interfaces, you must manually reload the chassis/all line cards.

 #### Verification